Vrindtime/NoteScribe/README.md

   - Store large model assets (e.g., `model.onnx`) in a versioned S3 bucket.
   - Download to `/tmp` or memory on cold start; cache in the container’s runtime where possible.

-- Keep‑Warm → Uptime Robot:
-  - A health endpoint is pinged every 5 minutes to reduce cold starts.

 - Frontend → Vercel:
   - A simple static HTML page and minimal JavaScript fetch the API and play audio.
   - Easy to update and share.

+- Keep‑Warm → Uptime Robot [TODO]:
+  - A health endpoint is pinged every 5 minutes to reduce cold starts.

 Typical request flow:
 You (frontend on Vercel) → API Gateway / Lambda URL → Lambda container (loads model from S3 if needed, calls Piper) → return WAV/stream.